TharinduWijayarathna/TharinduWijayarathna/README.md

 ### Technical Proficiency 💻

 My skill set encompasses proficiency in:
-- PHP, Laravel, Node.js for backend development
+- Rust, Laravel, PHP, Node.js, and Python for backend development
 - Vue.js and React.js for frontend development
-- MySQL and MongoDB for database management
+- MySQL, SQLite, PostgreSQL, and MongoDB for database management
 - Docker, AWS, and CI/CD pipelines for efficient deployment processes.

 ### Connect with Me 📫